 * LME/ShFE arb: http://tmsnrt.rs/2oQ5nm20

-DOLLAR: Traders said industrial metals were capped by a firmer U.S. currency, which when it rises makes dollar-denominated commodities more expensive for holders of other currencies, potentially subduing demand.
+DOLLAR: Also pressuring metals was a firmer U.S. currency, making dollar-denominated commodities more expensive for holders of other currencies.

 CHINA IMPORTS: China's imports of major commodities in August illustrate both why prices have gained in recent months and why this rally may be running out of steam.